zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     - **Value**: \<App ID URI within Azure AD application settings\>

-    - The ida:Audience value is the App ID URI from the Azure portal within the AAD application settings for this Web API
+    - The ida:Audience value is the App ID URI from the Azure portal within the AAD application settings for this Web API.

 12. Your Application settings should look like the following: